Partition-based Distributionally Robust Optimization via Optimal Transport with Order Cone Constraints: On convergence and out-of-sample performance guarantees

 \begin{theorem}[Finite sample guarantee] Suppose that Assumption \ref{assumption_light_tailed_cond} holds and that we have chosen as $\rho$ the value given by Equation~\eqref{conf_set_divergence} or \eqref{conf_set_total_var}.
 Then, the finite sample guarantee \eqref{bounds_finite_sample_guarantee} holds with at least confidence level $(1-\beta_p)(1-\sum_{i \in \mathcal{I}}\beta_i)$. \end{theorem} \emph{Proof.} The claim follows from Theorem \ref{th_conc_ineq_cond} and Equations~\eqref{conf_set_divergence} and \eqref{conf_set_total_var}, which imply that $\mathbb{P}(Q^* \in \mathcal{U}_{\rho,\varepsilon} (\widehat{Q})) \geqslant (1-\beta_p)(1-\sum_{i \in \mathcal{I}}\beta_i)$.
 Hence, with probability at least $(1-\beta_p)(1-\sum_{i \in \mathcal{I}}\beta_i)$.

-\textbf{Remarks.} In practice, proper values for $\varepsilon$ and $\rho$ are set by way of data-driven procedures like bootstrapping or cross-validation, as we illustrate in the numerical experiments of Section 4.2 (see also \cite{JMLRRuidiChen}, \cite{cisneros20a}, \cite{MohajerinEsfahani2018}, \cite{JMLRShafieezadeh-Abadeh}, and \cite{Xie2019} for more examples).
-These procedures allow the decision-maker to tune those parameters as a function of the sample size $N$ in order to get reliable decisions without giving up too much on out-of-sample performance.
-In this line, and as noted in Remark 5 in \cite{Kuhn2019}, the requirement to include the true distribution into the ambiguity set is only a sufficient, but \emph{not necessary} condition to ensure a finite sample guarantee.
+\textbf{Remarks.} In practice, proper values for $\varepsilon$ and $\rho$ are set by way of data-driven procedures like bootstrapping or cross-validation, as we illustrate in the numerical experiments in Section 4.2 (see also \cite{JMLRRuidiChen}, \cite{cisneros20a}, \cite{MohajerinEsfahani2018}, \cite{JMLRShafieezadeh-Abadeh}, and \cite{Xie2021mapr} for more examples).
+These procedures allow the decision maker to tune those parameters as a function of sample size $N$ in order to get reliable decisions without giving up too much on out-of-sample performance.
+Following this line, and as noted in Remark 5 in \cite{Kuhn2019}, the requirement to include the true distribution inside the ambiguity set is only a sufficient, but \emph{not necessary} condition to ensure a finite sample guarantee.
 Indeed, this guarantee can be sustained even if the parameters of the ambiguity set are reduced below the lowest values for which the ambiguity set represents a confidence set for the true distribution.

 Furthermore, recall that the partition probabilities $\mathbf{p}$ belong to the support set $\Theta$ defined by the order cone constraints.
 Since we assume that these constraints are coherent with the true distribution $Q^*$, we do not need to explore those probability measures $Q$ in the Wasserstein ball $\mathbb{B}_{\rho_N (\beta)}$ that do not comply with them.
 Consider, for example, the case in which the worst-case distribution in the ball $\mathbb{B}_{\rho_N (\beta)}$ does not satisfy the order cone constraints.
 One could expect, therefore, that, in practice, our approach could benefit from this fact to produce a data-driven solution $\widehat{\mathbf{x}}_N$ as reliable as that given by the method of \cite{MohajerinEsfahani2018}, but with a tighter certificate $\widehat{J}_N$.
 This is precisely what we observe in the numerical experiments that we present below.